Ordovician: Fauna

-Trilobites in particular were rich and diverse.
+Trilobites in particular were rich and diverse, and experienced rapid diversification in many regions.
 Trilobites in the Ordovician were very different from their predecessors in the Cambrian.
 Many trilobites developed bizarre spines and nodules to defend against predators such as primitive eurypterids and nautiloids while other trilobites such as Aeglina prisca evolved to become swimming forms.
 Some trilobites even developed shovel-like snouts for ploughing through muddy sea bottoms.
 Another unusual clade of trilobites known as the trinucleids developed a broad pitted margin around their head shields.
 Some trilobites such as Asaphus kowalewski evolved long eyestalks to assist in detecting predators whereas other trilobite eyes in contrast disappeared completely.
 Molecular clock analyses suggest that early arachnids started living on land by the end of the Ordovician.
 Although solitary corals date back to at least the Cambrian, reef-forming corals appeared in the early Ordovician, including the earliest known octocorals, corresponding to an increase in the stability of carbonate and thus a new abundance of calcifying animals.
 Brachiopods surged in diversity, adapting to almost every type of marine environment.
+Even after GOBE, there is evidence suggesting that Ordovician brachiopods maintained elevated rates of speciation.
 Molluscs, which appeared during the Cambrian or even the Ediacaran, became common and varied, especially bivalves, gastropods, and nautiloid cephalopods.
 Cephalopods diversified from shallow marine tropical environments to dominate almost all marine environments.
 Graptolites, which evolved in the preceding Cambrian period, thrived in the oceans.
 This includes the distinctive Nemagraptus gracilis graptolite fauna, which was distributed widely during peak sea levels in the Sandbian.
 Some new cystoids and crinoids appeared.
 It was long thought that the first true vertebrates (fish — Ostracoderms) appeared in the Ordovician, but recent discoveries in China reveal that they probably originated in the Early Cambrian.
 The first gnathostome (jawed fish) may have appeared in the Late Ordovician epoch.
 Chitinozoans, which first appeared late in the Wuliuan, exploded in diversity during the Tremadocian, quickly becoming globally widespread.
 Several groups of endobiotic symbionts appeared in the Ordovician.

 In the Early Ordovician, trilobites were joined by many new types of organisms, including tabulate corals, strophomenid, rhynchonellid, and many new orthid brachiopods, bryozoans, planktonic graptolites and conodonts, and many types of molluscs and echinoderms, including the ophiuroids ("brittle stars") and the first sea stars.
 Nevertheless, the arthropods remained abundant; all the Late Cambrian orders continued, and were joined by the new group Phacopida.
 The first evidence of land plants also appeared (see evolutionary history of life).